jnunyez/synchronization/README.md

 ### Label Grandmaster Node

-Add a node label `gm-1` in the worker node that has GPS cable connected to the (i.e., in our case worker node named `du4-ldc1`).
+Add a node label `sts.silicom.com/config=gm-1` in the worker node with GPS cable connected to the Silicom Timing Synchornization card.
+In our case our baremetal worker node name is `du4-ldc1`:

 ```console
 # oc label node du4-ldc1 sts.silicom.com/config="gm-1"